 The DPO has set up an international and corporate Privacy Champion Network in charge of the awareness and the support of each affiliate and corporate team.
-Members of the network are employees representing all functions and husiness
+Members of the network are employees representing all functions and business.

-The DPO also relies on the Data Privacy Board that ensure collaboration within Ipsen's corporate department and cross-functional regarding projects implementation of harmonized processes.
+The DPO also relies on the Data Privacy Board that ensure collaboration within Ipsen's corporate department and affiliates regarding cross-functional projects and implementation of harmonized processes.